jakebonney10/uvp6/README.md

 ### End of Cruise
 - Remove the instrument from its host/frame without disassembling the camera from the arm.
+- DO NOT disconnect the blue cable from the camera housing as it will require reprogramming.
 - Clean and pack the instrument.

 ### Data Processing